adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 If a page only contains the essential, then there is nothing we need to bother hide.
 Designing fully responsive and inclusive components like these take much effort, much testing and send a whole load of code to the user that they rarely appreciate.

+They rarely appreciate because all this shit makes the page load slow, and hides stuff they want to see.
 Don't bother.

-Heydon Pickering describes this approach as Unprogressive Non-enhancement.
-This is how he describes the term:
+Heydon Pickering coined Unprogressive Non-enhancement as an design approach.
+This is how he expains it:

 > You take some structured content, which follows the vertical flow of the document in a way that everyone understands.